The Starbucks menu is expansive and often confusing for those who have never been there.

 Milk or cream preferences

-For every drink that has some type of milk or cream in it, you can make some changes.
-Sometimes you can even add them to a drink that doesn’t have a recipe with milk or cream.
+Sometimes, you can even add them to a drink that doesn’t have a recipe with milk or cream.

-These are the available milk/cream variants:
+These are the available milk/cream options:

 - Heavy cream